jfrog/jfrog-vscode-extension/README.md

 5. In the same terminal, install your python project and dependencies according to your project specifications.

 ## .NET Projects
-For .NET projects which use NuGet packages as depedencies, the extension displays the NuGet depedencies tree, together with the information for each depedency.
+For .NET projects which use NuGet packages as dependencies, the extension displays the NuGet dependencies tree, together with the information for each dependency.
 Behind the scenes, the extension builds the NuGet dependencies tree using the [NuGet deps tree](https://github.com/jfrog/nuget-deps-tree) npm package.

 Important:
-- Does your project define its NuGet depedencies using a *packages.config* file?
+- Does your project define its NuGet dependencies using a *packages.config* file?
 If so, then please make sure the `nuget` CLI is installed on your local machine and that it is in your system PATH.
 The extension uses the `nuget` CLI to find the location of the NuGet packages on the local file-system.
 - The project must be restored using `nuget restore` or `dotnet restore` prior to scanning.
 After this action, you should click on the Refresh ![Refresh](resources/readme/refresh.png) button, for the tree view to be refreshed and updated.

 ## Troubleshooting